-By: Swapnil Hendre, Director of Solutions Engineering and Design
+by: VMware Director of Solutions Engineering and Design Swapnil Hendre

 As a major enterprise, VMware has global offices that must be interconnected for a multitude of voice and data services, as well as operational efficiencies.
 Unfortunately, the existing traditional router-based virtual private networks (VPNs) and multiprotocol label switching (MPLS) connection solutions were prohibitively expensive thanks to the labor-intensive nature of updating their configurations.
 These WAN architectures were never designed to handle the intense and varied data traffic common to the cloud era.